SUNY Downstate Health Sciences University

 Third Year Clerkship Program via the Department of Surgery

-Elective in Third Year: Third year students may take a 2 or 4 week elective in either general otolaryngology or pediatric otolaryngology.
+Elective in Fourth Year: Fourth year students may take a 2 or 4- week elective in either general otolaryngology or pediatric otolaryngology.
 The experience includes participation in daily teaching rounds and work rounds with attendings and residents involved in inpatient care, participating in the operating room procedures, working in the ambulatory clinics, participating in all teaching conferences in including weekly grand rounds at SUNY Downstate Medical Center, weekly head-and-neck tumor journal club at Kings County Hospital Center and other conferences.
-Each student makes a 10-minute case discussion and literature review at the final grand rounds during the rotation.
+Each 4-week student makes a 10-minute case discussion and literature review at the final grand rounds during the rotation.
 Guidance is provided in the preparation of this presentation.

 While the above electives each have different schedules and levels of responsibility, the goals and objectives remain very similar.
 The successful student will hopefully begin to investigate and study the following by completion of his or her elective: